Hôtel de Besenval: House of Diplomacy: The first ambassador moves in

 The évêque lived in his residence on the Rue de Grenelle for ten years.
-During this time he made some mostly minor modifications to the building.
-One of the larger lasting modifications he initiated was the enlargement of the vestibule to the size that is still visible today.
+During this time, he made several mostly minor modifications to the building.
+One of the more substantial and lasting changes he initiated was the enlargement of the vestibule to the size still visible today.

 It was on 17 June 1760, on the return journey from Vichy, in the village of Magny-Cours, that Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, suddenly died.
 According to Jaime Masones de Lima, the Spanish ambassador in Paris, the évèque died as a rich man.
 His legacy was estimated at over two million livres, consisting mostly of real estate, dominions and lands.
 He bequeathed his fortune primarily to his servants and to a few individuals.

 Pierre Victor, Baron de Besenval de Brunstatt: Soldier, esthete, seducer

 Pierre Victor, Baron de Besenval de Brunstatt, in armour, portrayed by Jean-Marc Nattier in 1766, after having received the Order of Saint Louis.
-Today, this portrait is part of the collections of the Hermitage Museum.
+Today, this portrait is part of the collections of the Hermitage Museum (transferred to the museum from the Antikvariat in 1934).

 Louise-Anne-Madeleine, Marquise de Ségur, née de Vernon (1729–1778), wife of Maréchal Philippe Henri, Marquis de Ségur.
 The Marquise de Ségur was Pierre Victor de Besenval's favorite mistress and the mother of his only child.
 At the same time, the Marquis de Ségur was Besenval's military comrade and his best friend.
 Portrayed by Louis Carrogis Carmontelle in 1763.

 After the death of Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, the Hôtel Chanac de Pompadour was rented out first to Charles Léonard de Baylens, Marquis de Poyanne, de Castelnau et de Vandenesse, for an annual rent of 8,500 livres, and then, from 12 September 1766, to Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service, whose name the residence still bears today.

-Laughter, Grace and Games: The Soul of the Hôtel de Besenval, summarised by the Marquis de Sancé
+Laughter, the Graces and the Games: The Soul of the Hôtel de Besenval

-When Pierre Victor de Besenval's friend Jean-Baptiste du Tertre, Marquis de Sancé (* 1730), learned that the baron had moved from the nearby Rue de Bourgogne to the famously infamous residence of the notorious womaniser Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, who became the Évêque de Rennes in 1732, he was amused and sent him the following satirical poem, pointing out the baron's equally well known reputation as a womaniser and seducer, as well as the reputation of his new residence as a former love nest of a prélat:
+When Pierre Victor de Besenval's friend Jean-Baptiste du Tertre, Marquis de Sancé (1730–1790/1791 or around 1793), learned that the baron had moved from the nearby Rue de Bourgogne to the infamous residence of the notorious womaniser Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval – who had become the Évêque de Rennes in 1732 – he was amused and sent him the following satirical poem, pointing out the baron's equally well-known reputation as a womaniser and seducer, as well as that of his new residence as a former love nest of a prélat.
+This is the only poem ever written about Pierre Victor, Baron de Besenval, and his residence, the Hôtel de Besenval: